 Airbrush Simple Acorn Cookies:

 - It’s time to airbrush our little acorn cookies.
-Lightly spray the edge of the stem with brown airbrush color.
+Lightly spray the edge of the stem with a brown airbrush color.
 I used The Cookie Countess Totally Brown Airbrush Color and I love it.
-You don’t have to airbrush the top of the stem if you don’t want.
+You don’t have to airbrush the top of the stem if you don’t want to.
 Actually, look at the stem and imagine the sun is shining at the top left.
 Where would the shadow be cast?
-I suggest you airbrush under the hook, on the bottom, and the right side.
+I suggest you airbrush under the hook, on the bottom, and on the right side.
 That will make it look like the top is lighter where the sun is hitting it because we know how the sun makes things shine.

 - The same thing goes for the Sunshine Yellow Airbrush Color, but the difference is the cupule will cast a shadow on almost all of the bottom of the acorn.
 So airbrush around the entire yellow part of the acorn.